streamich/structured-interviews/README.md

     not have some specific insight or is required to produce a big insight.
   - Avoid questions that need specialized knowledge.
-- Ignore credentials of the interviewee: the person who conducts the *structured interview* should not see the CV or other credentials of the interviewee.
+- Ignore credentials of the interviewee: the person who conducts the *structured interview* should not see the CV or other credentials of the candidate.

 ## Interview Timeline